rackerlabs/design-system/_component_design/date-picker.md

 Use a date picker in the following scenarios:

+- When the date is close to the present time, for example, within a year.
+A date that is too far in the past or the future requires the user to scroll through many months or years to get to the correct value.
-- When the user wants to browse for and select a date based on its day of the week.
-For example, use a date picker when the user wants to filter a list of events, logs, or a report to include last quarter's data, and the user does not know what the beginning and end dates are.
+- When the user knows the day of the week, but does not know the date.
 - When you want to reduce date-related data entry errors.
 - When the application is used by an international audience and you want to standardize the date format.
 For example, 06/01/2018 is a valid date, but can be interpreted as either June 1, 2018 or January 6, 2018.

-Do not use a date picker when a single date is known, for example, date of birth.
-In this scenario a date picker requires the user to scroll through many months or years to get to the correct value.

 {% endcolumn %}